Body of knowledge

 Next

-Project Guideline __ on-device ML to enable the blind to run independently
+on-device AI to enable the blind to run independently